junxit/us-congress-bills-117/metadata.md

 - 2021-05-19 — Referred to the Committee on Financial Services, and in addition to the Committees on House Administration, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-19 — Referred to the Committee on Financial Services, and in addition to the Committees on House Administration, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-05-19 — Referred to the Committee on Financial Services, and in addition to the Committees on House Administration, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-06-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-06-15 — Considered as unfinished business. (consideration: CR H2800)
+- 2021-06-15 — Considered under suspension of the rules. (consideration: CR H2789-2792)
+- 2021-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3325.
+- 2021-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-06-15 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
+- 2021-06-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 21 (Roll no. 161). (text: CR H2789)
+- 2021-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 21 (Roll no. 161).(text: CR H2789)